stackbit-projects/ultra-sage-026f2/src/pages/index.md

-          With 13 years of IT Infrastructure support experience as well as investments and technical knowledge of cryptos since 2016, I have been exposed to various fintech modalities I believe I have acquired a good set of skills to navigate dawn crypto era.
+          With 13 years of IT Infrastructure support experience as well as investments and technical knowledge of cryptocurrencies since 2016, I believe I have acquired a good set of skills to navigate dawn crypto era and help anyone in need along the way.

           Please feel free to contact me with any questions or concerns at: